IanDunk/Crystals-Collector/README.md

 Side Notes:

-    clearfix*
+    N: Delete the 3 lines below 'Good game' to make the game 'normal' ;)

     Q: Can I make a function the makes the panels with just a few inputs to shorten bootstrap code for things like wins, loses, current number and target number?

     Q: Are the sound files in the right place?
 Also, are they in the right tag?

-    Delete the 3 lines below 'Good game' to make the game 'normal' ;)
+    Q: I tried adding a delayed promt to go after 2 seconds from when the player loses asking if they want to play again.
+It worked, however, it did not allow for the animation / noise to play on game over.

+        setTimeout(function(){
+            if(confirm("Play again?")) {
+                resetGame();
+            }
+        },2000);

+    PN: clearfix*